GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-85/index.md

 Check out my article
-[Is your app installed? `getInstalledRelatedApps()` will tell you!](https://web.dev/get-installed-related-apps/) on web.dev to see how it works, and how to sign your apps to prove they’re yours.
+[Is your app installed? `getInstalledRelatedApps()` will tell you!](https://web.dev/get-installed-related-apps/) on web.dev to see how it works, and how to sign your apps to prove they're yours.

 ## App Icon Shortcuts {: #app-shortcuts }